Curriculum and Instruction M.A.T. AMP

 Requirements for Admission to Graduate Studies for the Degree of Master of Arts in Teaching

-All applicants to the Accelerated Master’s Program in Curriculum and Instruction must meet the following entrance criteria:
+All applicants to the Accelerated Master’s Pathway in Curriculum and Instruction must meet the following entrance criteria:

-For Middle Level Education, a minor or its equivalent in one of the following areas:
+For Middle Level Education, a minor or its equivalent in at least 1 of the following areas:

 For Secondary Education, a major or its equivalent in a state-approved licensing area: